axodotdev/cargo-dist-c-example/CONTRIBUTING.md

 # Contributing

-Thanks so much for your interest in contributing to `axohtml`.
+Thanks so much for your interest in contributing to `cargo-dist-c-example`.
 We are excited about the building a community of contributors to the project.
 Here's some guiding principles for working with us:

 **1. File an issue first!**